UniversityOfPlymouth-Electronics/Embedded-Systems/level6/network_programming.md

 ## Cloud Services with Azure IoT Central
 Before you start this section, make sure you set up a [student account](https://azure.microsoft.com/en-gb/free/students/) or a [free account](https://azure.microsoft.com) if not a student.

-For this example, we are going to use Microsoft Azure IoT Central.
+For this example, we are going to use [Microsoft Azure IoT Central](https://azure.microsoft.com/services/iot-central/).
 IoT is described as "Software as a Service" (SaaS).
 This provides a very convenient way to upload data from an embedded device to the cloud, where is can easily be logged and displayed on charts and in tables.

 > SaaS is a method of software delivery and licensing in which software is accessed online via a subscription, rather than bought and installed on individual computers.

+Under the hood, this is use a collection of Azure services to build up one application which meets a more specific need.
+One of these is [IoT Hub](https://azure.microsoft.com/services/iot-hub/).

+**NOTE**

+This example using a single device connected to Azure, using a free Tier.
+It does not address provisioning or use the best practise for authentication.
+This example includes a connection string in the source code.
+This is fine for testing, but not good practise for a real deployment.

+Below are a series of videos, showing each step for your to follow.

 [Video 1 - Creating the Application](https://plymouth.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=0604b16b-38de-43f1-8828-addd010e6e9a)